 Further down in this article we will present various factors for each state so you can draw your own conclusions from the facts.
 But first, here are our opinions about what makes each of these two states a great, or not so great place to retire.
 As always, reader input is extremely important.
 We encourage you to use the Comments section below to tell your stories and express your preferences.

 Everyone’s situation is different.
 Depending on what you are looking for in retirement, one or more of these factors might tip the scales for you.

 Ocean – Florida wins this one with over 2,200 miles of tidal coastline

 Lakes – The Sunshine State again, with hundreds of lakes and bays for fishing, boating, or living on the shore.

 Mountains – AZ wins this hands down with beautiful mountains spread throughout the State.
 As for FL heights, Britton Hill near Clermont tops out at 312 feet.

 Deserts – Not much contest here, Arizona has incredible deserts to hike in or just enjoy the amazing views and vegetation.

 Warm winters – Southern Florida is warm all winter with few days dipping below the 60s.
-Most of Arizona is comfortable, but can get chilly by comparison.
+Most of Arizona is comfortable, but can get chilly by comparison, especially in the north.